What Does it Take to Be an Electronics Engineering Technologist?

 - Supervise the building or testing of prototypes of electronics circuits, equipment, or systems.

-These are the skills Electronics Engineering Technologists say are the most useful in their careers:
+Below is a list of the skills most Electronics Engineering Technologists say are important on the job.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.